MoonlightCapital/MoonlightBot-docs/README.md

 {% hint style="info" %} You can only add bots to servers in which you have the Manage Server permission. {% endhint %}

-Once you've added it to your server, you can verify that it's working by using the `/ping` command, which simply checks the bot's latency.
+Once you've added it to your server, you can verify that it's working by using the [`/ping`](./miscellaneous-commands/other-minor-commands.md#ping) command.

 ![Result of /ping command](./.gitbook/assets/MainPagePing.png)